SonalJayasinghe/clingo_and_sparc/readme.md

 ## Notes
 - always use `.` at the end of each statement, otherwise it will throw an error.
-- save the text file into `.lp` file format.
+- save the text file into `.lp` file format where the clingo.exe exists.
 - for windows 11 make sure to check the file type before running. file type should be `.lp`.
 - to run, go to the folder and open cmd or terminal where the clingo.exe exists.
 - then type and enter `clingo 0 code1.lp`